We all love having things.

 No tienes una mesa You don’t have/ You haven’t got…a table / one table

-No tienes una bolsa You don’t have/ You haven’t got..a bag / one bag
+No tienes una bolsa You don’t have/ You haven’t got..bag / one bag

 No tienes una nieta You don’t have/ You haven’t got..a grand-daughter /one grand- daughter